jaanga/fgx-plane-spotter/readme.md

 ## Features
 * Shows FGx Crossfeed aircraft in 3D
 * Displays much data including ILS cones for 2,136 airports and some data for over 27K ICAO listings
-* Command to display selected aircraft in front of camera
 * Places dropdown lists the airports.
 * See also the features of [Jaanga unFlatland]( http://jaanga.github.io/terrain-viewer/un-flatland/ ).
 	- FGx Plane Spotter is an app built on top of unFlatland which is a viewer of 3D [Jaanga Terrain]( http://jaanga.github.io/terrain/ ) data.